SYBIOTE/Godot-Mesh-slicer/README.md

 This will cut the rigid body into two rigidbodies.

 added cross section materials
-## Todo
-improve normal calculation

 ## Bugs
-bit of texture UV distortion on the newly generated vertices
+bit of texture / UV distortion on the newly generated vertices